algorandfoundation/docs/docs/get-details/walletconnect/index.md

 });

 // Sign transaction
-// txns is an array of algosdk.Transaction const txnsToSign = txns.map(txn => {
+// txns is an array of algosdk.Transaction like below
+// i.e txns = [txn, ...someotherTxns], but we've only built one transaction in our case const txns = [txn] const txnsToSign = txns.map(txn => {
-  const encodedTxn = Buffer.from(algosdk.encodeUnsignedTransaction(txn.txn)).toString("base64");
+  const encodedTxn = Buffer.from(algosdk.encodeUnsignedTransaction(txn)).toString("base64");

   return {
     txn: encodedTxn,